Social Studies Teacher Education Program

 be submitted at the same time that students declare a major (no later than end of

-Students interested in applying to the program should complete the application form and then make an appointment to meet with the program director.
+Students interested in applying to the program should complete the Teacher Prep Major Declaration Form.

 Students seeking admission to the social studies program must: